-Administrative Law (8371) (Spring -- odd numbered years; Summer -- even numbered years)
+Administrative Law (8371) (Fall)

 This course studies the relationship of administrative agencies to the legislative, executive, and judicial branches of the government in the American system of constitutional government, with a particular emphasis on judicial review of agency actions.
 The powers of administrative agencies are addressed with indepth treatment of the rulemaking process and procedural rights in hearings before administrative agencies.